Chen-Tang-2015/office-content-pr/ux guidelines/add-ins/UIElements.md

 Whether you decide to adopt the Office color scheme or use your own, we encourage you to use our Theming APIs<!-- Add link to Theming API topic -->.
 Add-ins that are part of the Office theming experience will feel much more integrated with Office.

-- For mail and task pane add-ins, use `office.context.officeTheme` to match the theme of the Office applications.This API is currently only available in Office 2016.
+- For mail and task pane add-ins, use the [Context.officeTheme](https://msdn.microsoft.com/EN-US/library/office/mt455203.aspx) property to match the theme of the Office applications.
+This API is currently only available in Office 2016.
-- For PowerPoint content add-ins see [details](https://msdn.microsoft.com/EN-US/library/office/dn864586.aspx)
+- For PowerPoint content add-ins, see [Use Office themes in your PowerPoint add-ins](https://msdn.microsoft.com/EN-US/library/office/dn864586.aspx).

 <!-- Link to theming API docs and Humberto's seed sample.
 Add screenshot of themed add-in. -->